 INPT has also had apparent success with the following mold and yeast issues:

 These clinical successes were all part of a multi-prong approach unique to the treatment programs at the Biologix Center.
 Because of its very recent discovery and implementation, INPT is only available at the Biologix Center.
 This is not a pill or bottle that can be purchased.
 It requires the person to be tested, treated, and monitored while undergoing this procedure, since the phages must be modified every day, and as the worst microbe is successfully eliminated, the next worst microbe must be targeted, then the next…

-Due to the apparent rapid die-off of the target microbe many different measures are taken to help minimize the Jarisch-Herxheimer symptoms due to endotoxic effects of the now dead bacteria.
-Because of these proactive measures the die-off symptoms experienced by people undergoing INPT have been generally well-tolerated and of short duration.
-If the die-off symptoms are too great, the INPT can be turned down with other frequencies.
+Due to way bacteriophages kill bacteria, literally exploding them where they sit, there is not the usual horrible die-off symptoms typical of antibiotic treatment.
+However many different measures are taken to help minimize any Jarisch-Herxheimer symptoms that may occur.
+Because of the way the bacteriophages kill the bacteria and due to these proactive measures symptoms experienced by people undergoing INPT have been generally well-tolerated and of short duration.

 It must be understood that while potentially eliminating all of the bad bacteria through any means, while a significant treatment goal, it will not correct the damaged and dysregulated systems and metabolic pathways.
 This is why everyone receiving INPT is placed on a one to three-week, intensive program, which is tailored to the individual and designed to facilitate the restoration of optimum structural and functional health on all levels.
 The goal is not just to help the body clear out all of the bad bacteria, but to restore health and quality of life.